-66 CreCom's approving authorities emanate from the Board of Directors via the Board-approved credit approval delegations.
+70 CreCom's approving authorities emanate from the Board of Directors via the Board-approved credit approval delegations.

-67 The power to appoint the members of the RETCOM rests with the Board of Directors and because the administration of the Employees' Retirement Fund is beyond the scope of the Bank Proper.
+71 The power to appoint the members of the RETCOM rests with the Board of Directors and because the administration of the Employees' Retirement Fund is beyond the scope of the Bank Proper

-$^{^{68}}$ PSBank Board Resolution No. 2018-082 dated 21 May 2018.
+72 PSBank Board Resolution No. 2018-082 dated 21 May 2018.

-following matters must be considered: integrity/probity, education/training, and possession of competencies relevant to the function such as knowledge and experience, skills and diligence, and concurrent positions in the same Bank and interlocking positions in other entities that may pose conflict of interest69.
+An officer must be fit and proper for the position he is being appointed to.
+In determining whether a person is fit and proper for a particular position, the following matters must be considered: integrity/probity, education/training, and possession of competencies relevant to the function such as knowledge and experience, skills and diligence, and concurrent positions in the same Bank and interlocking positions in other entities that may pose conflict of interest73.